simone-contorno/rt-assignment-2/README.md

 Extract the folders into the src directory of your
 ROS workspace.<br>
-After, go in the root folder of your ROS workspace and type:
+After, go into the root folder of your ROS workspace and type:

 <pre>
     <code>